sigreen-nokia/gazoo/README.md

 exit
 ```

-## (In progres) Configuring an Ubuntu 20.04 host to speak when defender events arrrive into gazoo
+## (In progress) Configuring an Ubuntu 20.04 host to speak when defender events arrrive into gazoo

 ## Configuring your defender notification in the Deepfield ui